elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 about -325 disappears.
 We can therefore get an approximate alignment at that level, then pop down to the lower levels to refine that alignment.

-## Image registration with `optimize`
+## Image registration with `scipy.optimize`

-Let's automate that, and try with a "real" alignment, with three parameters: rotation, translation in the row dimension, and translation in the column dimension.
+Let's automate that, and try with a "real" alignment, with three parameters: rotation and translation in the row dimension; and translation in the column dimension.
 This is called a "*rigid* registration" because there are no deformations of any kind (scaling, skew, or other stretching).
 The object is considered solid and moved around (including rotation) until a match is found.